Chigg/Chigg.github.io/_posts/2018-06-18-Simulating 6th - Instagram API.md

 <a name="chapter1"></a>
 # What is different?

 Although much of basics remain the same, using the Instagram API is a bit different than Twitter's.
 For starters, I didn't end up using a library for the Instagram API, so it's a lot more rudimentary.
 It'll make sense when you see it.
-There are librarys for Instagram, but the API has undergone a lot of changes since the start of 2018, so some of the library features aren't up-to-date.
+There are libraries for Instagram, but the API has undergone a lot of changes since the start of 2018, so some of the library features aren't up-to-date.
 In this case, I prefer to just forgo the library.

 Another major difference is Instagram's APP review period.
-In order to actually access data you have to have an app that is approved, and that serves customers in one or more usecases that've been outlined in the [developer policy.](https://www.instagram.com/developer/review/) Until you get reviewed and approved, your client exists in a "sandbox," which means you can't access public data.
+In order to actually access data you have to have an app that is approved.
+To get approved, it has to serve customers in one or more usecases that've been outlined in the [developer policy.](https://www.instagram.com/developer/review/) Until you get reviewed and approved, your client exists in a "sandbox," which means you can't access public data.
 You're able to access your own data, plus up to 10 people you invite into your sandbox.
 But you're only allowed to look at the 20 most recent uploads.
 This still makes it useful if you're doing personal analysis, or have a small scope, but makes large scale analysis impossible.
 For instance, you could write a quick script to download 20 of your recent posts, but couldn't look at your entire history.

 For this project I wanted to input a GPS coordinate and find nearby businesses to determine which had a higher average of likes.